phalcon/documentation/docs/controllers.md

 /invoices/other
 ```

 will result in a `404` - page not found.

 ## Parameters
-Additional URI parameters are defined as action parameters, so that they can be easily accessed using local variables.
+Additional URI parameters are defined as action parameters so that they can be easily accessed using local variables.
 A controller can optionally extend [Phalcon\Mvc\Controller][mvc-controller].
 By doing this, the controller can have easy access to the application services.

 Parameters without a default value are handled as required.
 Setting optional values for parameters is done as in PHP: